Equivariant Sheaf Neural Networks

 Connection to Equivariant GNNs for 3D Data

-The geometric deep learning framework (EGNN, SE(3)-Transformers, TFN) handles E(n)/SE(3) equivariance for 3D point clouds.
-Sheaf GNNs with O(d) restriction maps handle O(d) gauge equivariance on abstract graphs.
+The geometric deep learning framework (EGNN, SE(3)-Transformers, TFN) handles \(E(n)\) / \(SE(3)\) equivariance for 3D point clouds.
+Sheaf GNNs with \(O(d)\) restriction maps handle \(O(d)\) gauge equivariance on abstract graphs.
+The structures are parallel but the groups act differently:

 Applications

-Point clouds with local frames: each point has a local coordinate frame (e.g., surface normal + tangent plane).
-Sheaf GNNs with orthogonal maps can process features in local frames and aggregate them correctly — analogous to gauge-equivariant neural networks on meshes.
+Point clouds with local frames: each point carries a local frame (surface normal plus tangent plane).
+Sheaf GNNs with orthogonal maps can process features in these frames and aggregate them consistently — the graph analogue of gauge-equivariant networks on meshes.

-Protein structure: each residue has a local frame (N-Cα-C backbone).
-The sheaf maps encode how to transform between residue frames along peptide bonds.
+Protein structure: each residue has a local frame (the N–Cα–C backbone triad).
+The restriction maps encode how to transform between residue frames along the chain and across contacts.

-Graph signal processing: the Connection Laplacian generalises the standard graph Laplacian to vector-valued signals with local frame structure.
+Graph signal processing: the connection Laplacian generalises the graph Laplacian to vector-valued signals with local frame structure, and is the operator behind vector diffusion maps and angular synchronisation.

 Summary